ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 - Make sure to use the latest Xcode version.

 - Open your Xcode .xcodeproj file in [your-app-name]/platforms/ios
+    - If prompted to convert to latest swift syntax, click Cancel.

 - Change the minimum iOS deployment target to at least 8.0.
     - Optionally, in your Cordova app you can modify your config.xml:
         - Open your config.xml file and look for the section:
             - `<platform name="ios">`
         - Add the following:
             - `<preference name="deployment-target" value="8.0" />`

 - Configuring your project in Xcode:
 <ol>